phaserjs/phaser/README.md

 * Game checks if window.console exists before using it (should fix IE9 issues when dev tools are closed), however it is still used deeper in Pixi.
 * Masks now work when used in RenderTextures / CacheAsBitmap and Filters (pixi.js update)
 * Fixed bug where stroked text sometimes got clipped (pixi.js update)
+* Fixed Polygon.contains for coordinates to the left of the polygon (thanks @vilcans, fix #766)

 ### ToDo